XeroAPI/xero-ruby/docs/accounting/AccountingApi.md

 xero_tenant_id = 'YOUR_XERO_TENANT_ID' # String | Xero identifier for Tenant
-invoice_id = '00000000-0000-0000-000-000000000000' # String | Unique identifier for an Invoice
+invoice_id = '00000000-0000-0000-0000-000000000000' # String | Unique identifier for an Invoice
 file_name = 'xero-dev.jpg' # String | Name of the file you are attaching
 content_type = 'image/jpg' # String | The mime type of the attachment file you are retrieving i.e image/jpg, application/pdf
 begin
-  #Allows you to retrieve Attachment on invoices or purchase bills by it's filename
+  #Retrieves an attachment from a specific invoice or purchase bill by filename
   result = api_instance.get_invoice_attachment_by_file_name(xero_tenant_id, invoice_id, file_name, content_type)
   p result
 rescue XeroRuby::Accounting::ApiError => e